codingEzio/project-gulimall-backend/README.md

     ORIG_CONF_GEN='template.generator.properties'

     # Then edit the details by your own
-    for f in application-{coupun,member,order,product,ware}.yml;
+    for f in application-{coupon,member,order,product,ware}.yml;
         do cp ${ORIG_CONF_APP} $f;
     done

     # Then edit the details by your own
-    for f in generator-{coupun,member,order,product,ware}.properties;
+    for f in generator-{coupon,member,order,product,ware}.properties;
         do cp ${ORIG_CONF_GEN} $f;
     done
     ```